 It is simple, really.
 It is warmer during the day than during the night because of the sun.
 It is warmer in summer than it is in winter because of the sun.
 So, following simple logic, would you not say that if it is warmer now on earth than it was 100 years ago, it must also be because of the sun?

-As a hobby, I have been investigating this very issue since about 9 years ago and although I started off as a firm believer of AGW, I became more and more sceptical of any-and-all of the so-called man-made climate change as more and more results of my investigations looked completely opposite and different as one would expect if the theory of AGW were true…
+Since that time, some nine years ago, I have been investigating this very issue as a hobby and although I started off as a believer of AGW, I became more and more sceptical of any-and-all of the so-called man-made climate change as more and more results of my investigations looked completely opposite and different as to what one would expect if the theory of AGW were true…

 I immigrated into South Africa in 1976 and amongst a number of things that I remember from that time is that it was drought time here, just like about now.
 I recall that all the people in church and on radio asked us/me to pray for rain.
 Coming from Holland where it is mostly rainy every day, I had found this somewhat strange: In the Netherlands we would pray rather for sunshine if you wanted a beautiful day, not rain….